Saturday, March 15, 2008

 “So tell Larry about it.”

-“Well,” I said, finally realizing that he must have been asking me if I was working on anything special in the literary realm, “it’s -- it’s just about my life, really.”
+“Well,” I said, at long last realizing that he must have been asking me if I was working on anything special in the literary realm, “it’s — it’s just about my life, really.”

 “So you’re writing your autobiography?”